goschtl/zope/topia.termextract/trunk/src/topia/termextract/README.txt

 When creating an extractor, you can also pass in a tagger to avoid frequent tagger initialization:

-  >>> extractor = extract.KeywordExtractor(tagger)
+  >>> extractor = extract.TermExtractor(tagger)
   >>> extractor.tagger is tagger
   True

-Let's get the keywords for a simple text.
+Let's get the terms for a simple text.

   >>> extractor("The fox can't jump over the fox's tail.")
   []

-We got no keywords.
-That's because by default at least 3 occurences of a keyword must be detected, if the keyword consists of a single word.
+We got no terms.
+That's because by default at least 3 occurences of a term must be detected, if the term consists of a single word.

 The extractor maintains a filter component.
 Let's register the trivial permissive filter, which simply return everything that the extractor suggests: